A Big Upside of ViacomCBS Merger May Be Its Global Growth

 The companies put the spotlight on the fact that the merged firm will have more than 4.3 billion total cumulative TV subscribers worldwide and create content in 45 languages with global production capabilities across five continents.

 Analysts on Wednesday also highlighted the potential for the new company abroad.
-Guggenheim Securities analyst Michael Morris entitled his report: "Back to the Future: CBS, Viacom Recombine Forces to Pursue Global Growth."
+Guggenheim Securities analyst Michael Morris titled his report, "Back to the Future: CBS, Viacom Recombine Forces to Pursue Global Growth."
 MoffettNathanson's Michael Nathanson wrote: "Viacom’s greater international focus could help deploy CBS assets to build out both linear networks and digital platforms."

 Similarly, Jessica Reif Ehrlich of Bank of America Merrill Lynch highlighted the merged company’s "improved international monetization potential, i.e. leveraging Viacom’s international cable network infrastructure to drive greater CBS/Showtime potential."
 And ad giant GroupM's global president, business intelligence Brian Wieser wrote: "International scale is another area relevant to marketers," even though he expects benefits to be "modest initially."